22 Mar 2021

 Like we’ve hinted at above, communication is a big part of being a successful HR manager.
 You’ll spend much of your day sending emails, writing contracts, and having one-on-one conversations with leaders and workers.

 As well as having technical written and verbal communication skills, you should also know how to communicate with diverse members of the team.
 Is there an introverted employee you need to reach out to because they would never voice their concerns otherwise?
 Or is there someone who will get extremely defensive if you don’t approach them in the appropriate way?
 These are the kind of situations where having strong communication skills will help you succeed as a HR manager.

 There will be times throughout your HR career when you must deal with confronting situations.
 Whether it’s a workplace accident or an interpersonal disagreement, you’ll need to remain objective and impartial.
 Your aim should be to reach a favourable and fair conclusion for all parties involved, regardless of your personal feelings on the matter.

 HR managers are often expected to work to strict targets and meet key performance indicators in their roles.
 This might include reducing absenteeism, maximising employee productivity, minimising employee turnover, or managing gender diversity within the company.
 You will also be working with employees to help them reach their own targets and career goals, so it’s important to have a knack for goal setting and planning.

 To start carving out your path as a human resource manager, you should look into various HR courses.
-A BSB50618 Diploma of Human Resources Management could be a great stepping stone, as it is flexible enough to fit in with your other commitments, but also targeted enough to get you into your dream role.
+A BSB50618 Diploma of Human Resources Management could be a great stepping stone, as it is flexible enough to fit in with your other commitments but also targeted enough to get you into your dream role.
 Speak to one of our friendly Careers Advisors to learn more today.